StefanoLanza/JobSystem/README.md

 The implementation is based on the job system described in the [Molecular Matters blog](https://blog.molecular-matters.com/2015/08/24/job-system-2-0-lock-free-work-stealing-part-1-basics/).

-# Features
+# FEATURES
-- Minimal, free-function API written in C++ 14
+- Minimal, free-function API written in C++ 17
-- Fixed memory usage
+- Fixed, user-configured memory usage
 - Zero heap allocations at runtime
 - Job stealing
 - Support for lambdas
 - Support for parallel loops
 - Support for continuations

+# REQUIREMENTS
+* A C++ 17 conformant compiler

 # INSTALLATION
 * Clone the repository to a local folder